awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-api-key-source.md

 # Choose an API key source<a name="api-gateway-api-key-source"></a>

 When you associate a usage plan with an API and enable API keys on API methods, every incoming request to the API must contain an [API key](api-gateway-basic-concept.md#apigateway-definition-api-key)\.
 API Gateway reads the key and compares it against the keys in the usage plan\.
-If there is a match, API Gateway throttles the requests according to the plan's request limit and quota\.
+If there is a match, API Gateway throttles the requests based on the plan's request limit and quota\.
 Otherwise, it throws an `InvalidKeyParameter` exception\.
 As a result, the caller receives a `403 Forbidden` response\.

 Your API Gateway API can receive API keys from one of two sources: